Quodatum/basex-node/docs/commands.md

 The BaseX Node client is asynchronous.
-Most functions take an option callback function as last argument.
+Most functions take an optional callback function as last argument.
 The callback function will be called with two arguments when the results are available .
 The first `err` will contain any error information or null if there is no error